Chincoteague pony: Breed registry and preservation

+Book and museum

-In 1947, Marguerite Henry released the children's book Misty of Chincoteague, the first in a series of novels that made the Chincoteague breed internationally famous.
+In 1947, pony book author Marguerite Henry released the children's book Misty of Chincoteague, the first in a series of novels that made the Chincoteague ponies internationally famous.
 The real Misty was foaled on Chincoteague Island in 1946, and was purchased as a weanling by Henry.
+In 1961, the book met further success after it was adapted into a film.

-In 1961, the publicity was increased even more when the film Misty was made, based on the book.
-The publicity generated by the books assisted the Chincoteague Fire Department and the breed in remaining viable into the 21st century.
+The publicity assisted the Chincoteague Fire Department and the breed in remaining viable into the 21st century.
 While fictionalized, the books were based on a real horse and ranch on Chincoteague Island.
-The Misty of Chincoteague Foundation was established in 1990 to preserve the Beebe Ranch and establish a museum with memorabilia from the series.
+The Misty of Chincoteague Foundation was established in 1990 to preserve the Beebe Ranch, the home of Misty of Chincoteague, and to establish a museum with memorabilia from the series.
+In 2023, the Museum of Chincoteague Island purchased the Beebe Ranch to preserve it with the intention of opening it as a visitors center.